What Are The Hidden Dangers Of A Hangover?

 What causes a hangover?

+A hangover is caused by a combination of dehydration, chemicals in the alcohol reacting with the body, and toxins in the alcohol such as tannins and propanone.
+Alcohol suppresses the release of a hormone called vasopressin, which plays a role in causing the kidneys to retain fluid.
 This means that urination becomes more frequent and as the night of drinking wears on, you become increasingly more dehydrated as water is removed from your bloodstream.
 This can shrink the brain slightly, which pulls on the surrounding membrane and causes that persistent dull or throbbing headache the next morning.
+It may be accompanied by other dehydration symptoms such as a dry mouth and tiredness.

 Are there any serious consequences of a hangover?